section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 Here, every node in the network is assigned a label.
 The network then determines the labels of new nodes introduced without the ground truth.

 A clear example of node classification is in the image above where the GNN establishes whether node A is either a toxic or safe drug.
 Another application of node classification is on protein interaction networks.
-Here, the nodes of the graph represent different types of proteins while the edges describe the types of biological interactions between them.
+Here, the nodes of the graph represent different types of proteins.
+The edges describe the types of biological interactions between them.
 Let's take an example of two proteins in a network of 16 proteins.
 The 0th (node 0) and 15th (node 15) protein are related to a cancerous disease.
-The network ought to classify which proteins are most related to each of them respectively.
+The network ought to classify which proteins are most related to each of them.

 ### Link prediction
 The goal in a link prediction task is to predict the likelihood of two nodes being inter-linked.

 Link prediction is used in maps to predict the occurence of traffic jams enabling the suggestion of alternative routes (links) given the current traffic pattern.

 It's applied in social networking sites such as Facebook.
 I'm sure we've all encountered the friend suggestion notification on Facebook.
 This is a good application of link prediction.
-Here, the nodes are the friends on Facebook while the edges are the relationships between these friends.
+The nodes are the friends on Facebook while the edges are the relationships between these friends.
 The network is able to establish the link between two friends (nodes) i.e. mutual friends.
 Once it establishes a link, it's able to make a prediction and suggest the friend to you.

 The image below depicts the link prediction problem in social networks